RosaDeSa/RNAseq_dsl2/README.md

 # Human analysis

 ## Intro
-This is a simple nextflow pipeline written with DSL 2.0 to show ho to run a rnaseq on slurm with a shared pipeline by github.
+This is a simple nextflow pipeline written with DSL 2.0 to show ho to run a rnaseq on slurm with a shared pipeline via github.

 ---